Pirianda Gardens

 Pirianda Garden is located at 5-9 Hacketts Road, Olinda.

-We recommend visitors access Hacketts Road via the Olinda-Monbulk Road only.
-Ignore GPS directions that take you via Perrins Creek Road, as this access is extremely steep and only suitable for 4WD vehicles.
+Please access Hacketts Road via Olinda-Monbulk Road only.
+Ignore GPS directions that suggest Perrins Creek Road, as this route is extremely steep and suitable only for 4WD vehicles.

 When to go

-Escape the heat and see Mock Orange, Eucryphia, Clethra, Hydrangeas and NSW Christmas bush at their finest.
+Escape the summer heat beneath Pirianda’s cool, shaded canopies where you’ll see Mock Orange, Eucryphia, Clethra, Hydrangeas, and NSW Christmas Bush at their finest.

 Need to know